Skip to content

 This case is about assessing evidence in sexual assault trials and the distinction between legitimate inferences that trial judges can make, and common-sense assumptions based on stereotypes that are ungrounded in evidence.

-LEAF and West Coast LEAF are jointly intervening before the Supreme Court of Canada.
+LEAF and West Coast LEAF jointly intervened before the Supreme Court of Canada.

 Facts